valterhenrique/Sharts/README.md

 ### Tech

-This project uses a number of open source projects to work properly:
+Dillinger uses a number of open source projects to work properly:

 * [Spring] - helps development to  build a simple, portable,  fast and flexible JVM-based systems and applications
 * [Hibernate] - an open source Java persistence framework project.